Join us on:

 With the help of our partners, shortlisted writers take part in a programme of craft and career development, the Prize Plus programme.
 Many of our entrants have gone on to land publishing deals, agents, and critical acclaim for their writing.
 Watch Prize Director, Fiona Goh, introduce the Prize and explain the role it plays in the UK’s literary ecology.

 The Prize is awarded biennially, and the last award – the sixth edition of the Prize – was made in October 2022.
-The 2024 Prize is open from entries from 1 April – 13 May using this link so please spread the word.
+The2024 Prize was open for entries from 1 April – 13 May and judging is now underway, with the winners to be announced in November.

 The prizes in 2024 will be as follows: